 The level surface of a regular frying pan, or a griddle, is great for cooking breakfast; it’s perfect for bacon, pancakes, and French toast.

-Yet at dinner times, I reach for my gas stove griller.
+But when it comes to dinner time, I reach for my gas stove griller.

 A flat skillet, pan or griddle cooks the meat in its own juices.
-With a grill pan the ridges enable the natural oils to drip from meats, fish, and chicken just as if your were cooking it on a chargrill.
+With a grill pan, the ridges enable the natural oils to drip from meats, fish, and chicken, just as if you were cooking it on an outdoor grill.
+The result?
+Flavorful meat with less fat.

 I love the fact that the juices from the food collect below the ridges.
 This means that I can cook a few different items together, confident that they will retain more of their unique flavors.
-Plus – only one pan to wash up at the end!
+Plus, it only means I have one pan to wash at the end!

-My grill pan enables me to cook healthy food with a smoky, mouth-watering grilled taste, not to mention those lovely looking blackened grill markings that you get from the BBQ – you eat with your eyes first – right?
+My grill pan enables me to cook healthy food with a smoky, mouth-watering grilled taste, not to mention those lovely well-defined grill marks that you get from the BBQ.
+You eat with your eyes first, right?

 Grill pans are very simple to use.
-They are made with robust metals so can withstand at least a medium-high heat (or higher in the case of cast iron).
+They are made with robust metals so they can withstand at least a medium-high heat (or higher in the case of cast iron pans).

-Before you start grilling, the pan simply needs to be warmed on top of the stove.
-First, brush a minimal amount of oil onto the ridges.
-Remember oil will collect in the valleys, and food will be resting on the ridges.
+Preheat the grill pan by warming it on top of the stove.
+Brush a small amount of oil onto the ridges.
+Remember that oil will collect in the valleys, while the food will be resting on the ridges.
 So any oil you pour into the grill pan won’t help much.

-I do, however, like to brush or spray a little oil onto vegetables before grilling.
-On the other hand, with meats, the natural juices from the cooking process will help prevent sticking.
+I do like to brush or spray a little oil onto vegetables before grilling.
+This helps me remove the veggies easily after cooking them.
+With meats, the natural juices from the cooking process will help prevent sticking.

-Next, you simply lay your ingredients across the ridges and let the pan do the work.
+Next, you simply lay your ingredients across the ridges and let the grill pan do the heavy lifting.

 Want to see a grill pan in action?
 Check out this video of delicious chicken masala being grilled.
 I got hungry just watching it!
 (Note they do put a little oil on first.
 By brushing it on they ensure some sticks to the ridges.):

-Most grill pans can be used on a variety of cooking surfaces from electric, ceramic, and gas right through to induction hobs and even campfires in certain cases.
-Yet there are a couple of things that I would advise when looking for a gas stove grill pan.
+Most grill pans can be used on a variety of cooking surfaces.
+Those include electric, ceramic, gas, and induction hobs.
+You can even use a grill pan on campfires in some cases.
+Nevertheless, there are a couple of things that I would advise when looking for a gas stove grill pan.

 When looking for the best grilling pan for gas stoves, I would recommend that it is made from a robust material such as cast iron or anodized aluminum.
 This is to best withstand the direct flame.
 Also, pans made from these materials tend to distribute heat evenly, enabling you to produce evenly cooked food.